Welcome to GWS 660

 Office of the Gender and Women's Studies Librarian

-In addition, the intern will be trained in the day-to-day tasks of the office, including but not limited to greeting patrons and assisting them with the book collections, mail, making buttons, and providing administrative support to professional staff.
+Job description: This intern’s primary responsibility will be assisting with an archiving project.
+In addition, the intern will be trained in the day-to-day tasks of the office, including but not limited to greeting patrons and assisting them with the book collections, making buttons, and providing administrative support to professional staff, including work to support the annual spring conference this office co-convenes with the WGSC.

 Supervisor: Kelsey Foster, kmfoster2@wisc.edu